Byron Bay native Jo Loewenthal is better known as the producer, songwriter and vocalist from Tora.

-When he isn’t on the clock for Tora, he also has a solo project that goes under the moniker ‘JPL’, formed as a new creative outlet to write and release music outside the scope of that which Jo created with his band.
+When he isn’t on the clock for Tora, Jo also has a solo project under the moniker ‘JPL’, formed as a new creative outlet to write and release music outside the sonic scope of what he created with his band.

-Today we have the pleasure of offering up the first review of his latest effort and it happens to be the timeless classic ‘Seaside’ by indie-rock favourite’s The Kooks.
+Today, we have the pleasure of offering up the first review of his latest effort - and it just so happens to be a cover of the timeless classic ‘Seaside’ by indie-rock favourite’s The Kooks.

-Swapping out the acoustic for an electric axe, JPL’s version is also laced with glimmering keys and a subtle yet apt rhythmic section.
-The addition of beats and other instruments gives the rendition a lot more feel and depth, beautifully complementing his warm soul-drenched vocals.
+Swapping out the acoustic for an electric axe, JPL’s version is - true to the original - laced with glimmering keys and a subtle yet apt rhythmic section.
+The addition of beats and other instruments gives the rendition a lot more feel and depth, beautifully complementing his warm, soul-drenched vocals.

 “Growing up, I was a big fan of The Kooks and that has definitely inspired me here.
 I wanted to give the track a bit of energy and bring in a bit more dynamic, whilst still giving space for the lyrics and melodies to shine.
 This song was re-worked at a time when I was writing a lot of original music, so the act itself gave me a timely break and allowed me to engage a different creative angle.
 The original is such a beautiful track.
 Working on a cover is always a risk, you’re never totally sure if you’re going to pull it off and I’m really hoping I’ve done it the justice it deserves."

-Stunning and meticulously executed.
-Certainly something Luke Pritchard himself would give a nod to.
+Stunning and meticulously executed, this rendition is certainly something I could imagine Luke Pritchard himself giving a nod to.

 JPL has also written and produced for the likes of MØME and GRAACE, and clocked up an impressive 40 million streams across his discography.

-No doubt, JPL is another fine project to keep across.
+No doubt about it - JPL is another fine project to keep across.